historic-trails/website/sites/pigeons-ranch.md

 ### Pigeons Ranch Today
 The land has been tossed and sold to many people in hoping that they would preserve the historic sight and rebuild the structure.
 In December on 1992 The National Park Service signed a lease agreement with the Conservation Fund, and eventually acquired Pigeon’s Ranch.
 The site remains undeveloped.
 The National Park Service continues to maintain structure, secure it from vandalism, and work to eliminate drainage problems caused by the flattened mounds of adobe walls  On the land today you will find yourself surrounded by pinion bushes and juniper trees and the floor covered with shrubs and grass.
 You can still see the ruins of the adobe house and what remains of it.
 Behind the three-room adobe structure part of the original corral remains.
 Be careful about going into the house, as it could be dangerous because of natural deterioration of the structure.
 What remains today is the original structure unchanged from the days of the Civil War.
 You may wonder around the structure and step in the same places as Confederate and Union soldiers fought and died on, as well as the travelers and traders who stayed there while making their way on the Santa Fe Trail to make a living or start a new life.
 Who knows, you may be stepping in the same footsteps as an ancestor.

+{% include figure.html
+class="img-right"
+width="30%"
+caption="This Picture came from the Southwest Reasearch Library National Archives in a feasability report of Pigeons Ranch.
+This picture shows the front of Pigeons Ranch that served as a rest stop for travelers. " image-url="ranchview.jpg" source-url=""
+%}